emonmr/g-chart/README.md

 # g-Chart

 g-Chart is the PHP wrapper class which provides a flexible way to build chart. g-Chart is using Google Chart api to draw chart.
 This is actually working as wrapper of google chart api.
-With this g-Chart you can easily visualise yu data into your web application.
+With this g-Chart you can easily visualise your data into your web application.

 Installation
 ============